 Easy Ways to Save on Parking

-But you can park at Terminal 2 for a lower daily rate – just $19 a day – by parking at Terminal 2.
-If you’re flying out of Terminal 1, just take a free light-rail ride over to Terminal 1.
+But you can park at Terminal 2 for a lower daily rate – just $21 a day.
+If you're flying out of Terminal 1, just take a free light-rail ride over to Terminal 1.
 Plus, you can shave $2 off your daily rates by prebooking parking through MSP airport.

 Save on Food & Drinks with Lounge Access

 Eating and drinking at the airport isn't cheap, either.
 But you can eat and drink for free in airport lounges, escaping the hustle and bustle of the airport terminal before your flight, too.

 Long considered the domain of jet-setting corporate travelers, you can get into airport lounges in Minneapolis (and across the globe) just by holding the right credit card.
 And no card is better for getting into lounges at the Minneapolis airport than The Platinum Card® from American Express.

 Holding the Platinum Card can get you into both of MSP's Delta Sky Clubs – and a third is on the way in 2023.
 There you'll find free snacks, coffee, and drinks.
 Two downsides: You have to be flying Delta that day to get in, and bringing a guest will cost you another $39.